“Open houses only attract tire kickers and thieves.”

 Here, you will just advertise the open house event with all the necessary information.

-Property listings and similar pages you can use for that are for examples the following ones:
+Property listings and similar pages you can use for that are, for example, the following ones:

 - Nextdoor, where the event can be posted on its event calendar

 But, actually, the most suitable advertising channel to cover the pre-launch and launch phase, as already mentioned above, would be Facebook which is generally pre-destined for promoting events.